decentology/fast-floward-1/week1/day3/readMe.md

 ## Accounts

 With our keys in hand, we can create our account.
 Please note that we must identify the signature algorithm if it's not the default `ECDSA_P256`.
-Also, since create an account is just a regular transaction under the hood, an account must sign it.
+Also, since creating an account is just a regular transaction under the hood, an account must sign it.
 Thankfully, the emulator comes prepopulated with `emulator-account`.

 ```sh
 flow accounts create \